 A Mitsubishi or two will show up as well.
 This one is well-disguised with plenty of front-end accessories.

-Also at Expo Jeep 2016 was this well-restored early-60's model.
-Does anybody know who owns this Jeep?
+Also at Expo Jeep 2016 was this well-restored early-60's model belonging to Dannuer Marchena.

 Nicely expressing the spirit of Jeep history old and new in Club Jeep Willys Costa Rica, is this 2016 side-by-side of a TJ and CJ-3B.

-Thanks to the club for these photos. -- Derek Redmond
+Thanks to the club for these photos, and thanks to Manuel Solera for information. -- Derek Redmond